Kids Helpline and Parentline Privacy Collection Notice

 Sharing Your Information

 We may need to provide information we collect to our government funding bodies, as applicable.
-For instance, in Queensland, we may provide information to the Department of Communities, Child Safety and Disability Services.
+For instance, in Queensland, we may provide information to the Department of Child Safety, Youth and Women.
 This is to ensure we are delivering quality services.

 We will not disclose your Personal Information to other organisations (including any organisation overseas) unless we have to because of a law or to protect you or others from serious threats of harm.